 The Gut Healing Journey

-By May, I was able to add back a few foods in small amounts.
-I was able to tolerate eating one serving of low carb bread products per day, like low carb tortillas or a low carb hamburger bun.
+By May, I could add back a few foods in small amounts.
+I was able to tolerate eating one serving of low-carb bread products per day, like low-carb tortillas or a low-carb hamburger bun.

-By September, I introduced a 1/4 cup mixed nuts or 2 ounces of red or sweet potato and was able to eat larger servings of fruits with the use of Fructaid.
+By September, I introduced a 1/4 cup mixed nuts or 2 ounces of red or sweet potato and could eat larger servings of fruits using Fructaid.
 My stamina was improving.
-I was not napping as much and had more energy for work and family.
+I was not napping much and had more energy for work and family.

-I also added a few more starches like 1-2 tablespoons of beans, 1/4 cup butternut or other winter squashes, and edamame.
-I found I could tolerate these foods if I limited myself to one serving per day.
+I added a few more starches, like 1-2 tablespoons of beans, 1/4 cup butternut or other winter squashes, and edamame.
+I could tolerate these foods if I limited myself to one daily serving.

-I also had my first full vegetarian meal in November, which felt like a great accomplishment.
-The meal was 1/2 cup edamame, 2 cups cooked cabbage and mushrooms, 60 grams of avocado, and a few slices of delicata squash.
-I enjoyed this fully and had no symptoms from it.
+I also had my first full vegetarian meal in November, a great accomplishment.
+The meal consisted of 1/2 cup edamame, 2 cups cooked cabbage and mushrooms, 60 grams of avocado, and a few slices of delicata squash.
+I enjoyed it fully and had no symptoms from it.

-As I continue to make progress, I trust and believe that eventually I will be fully healed.
+As I continue to make progress, I trust that eventually, I will be fully healed.

 First for Women Article about Sucrose Intolerance (Tiredness Cure)

-My story of recovery was featured in First for Women magazine in October, 2022.
+My recovery story was featured in First for Women magazine in October 2022.
 Because the article is no longer in print, I am sharing it below.

 As told to Cynthia McVey